September 28, 2021

 - Data download: available in Ancestry data format

-- Costs: $99 for an ancestry DNA test, $149 for the diagnostic DNA test.
+- Costs: $99 for an ancestry DNA test.
 The company also has regular deals and sales, which can save up to 50%.
-A free trial is available for 14 days, but the customer must cancel at least 2 days before the end of the trial or else they will be charged the full amount of chosen membership price on expiration of the trial.
+A free trial is available for 14 days, but the customer must cancel at least 2 days before the end of the trial or else they will be charged the full amount of chosen membership price on expiration of the trial

 - Alternatives: Nebula Genomics (Whole Genome Sequencing with weekly updated reports and advanced ancestry reporting)

-This is a review of Ancestry, a DNA testing service that began as a family history magazine and book publisher in 1983.
+Ancestry is a DNA testing service that began as a family history magazine and book publisher in 1983.
 Over a decade later, it launched Ancestry.com to collect genealogy data like military records and track family histories with historical documents.

 In 2002, Ancestry partnered with Relative Genetics to offer direct-to-consumer DNA testing.
 Thus, becoming one of the first testing companies to enter the growing home DNA testing market.

 By 2012, a DNA test, AncestryDNA, became the company’s flagship service – combining genetic and family history data.
 Today, it is the “global leader in family history and consumer genomics.”
 The company has provided genetic testing to over 20 million people, and stores records from over 80 countries of origin.

 Taking the Ancestry DNA Test